What Medical AI Work Actually Looks Like for UK Doctors

 | CPD value | Emerging | Established |

-For many doctors, the combination of comparable pay, zero commute, and total flexibility makes AI work an attractive supplement — or even replacement — for locum shifts.
+For many doctors, the combination of comparable pay, zero commute, and total flexibility makes AI work an attractive complement — or even replacement — for locum shifts.

 Getting Started

-The path from "interested" to "earning" is straightforward:
+The path from "interested" to "active" is straightforward:

 - Register on EnterTheLoop — select "Doctor" as your category